-Originally I’d bought a ticket for Barcelona v Las Palmas but television rights changed the kick off time and I couldn’t make the game.
+Originally I’d bought a ticket for Barcelona v Las Palmas but television rights changed the kick-off time and I couldn’t make the game.
 Instead, I decided to book a stadium tour of the Nou Camp and explore some of the other stadiums in the city.

-This was my first ever stadium tour so I’ve got nothing else to compare it to.
-I thought it was alright.
-I much prefer to see a stadium full of people than a ‘Qatar Airways’ advertisement displayed in the seats.
-But there were all-access experiences I’d never seen before.
-Like being in the press box and the away changing room.
+This was my first ever stadium tour so I’ve got nothing else to compare it to… and I thought it was alright.
+I much prefer to see a stadium full of people than a ‘Qatar Airways’ advertisement displayed in the seats but there were all-access experiences I’d never seen before like being in the press box and the away changing room.
 I even got to sit on the very comfy padded seats of the dugout and watched everyone pretend to be Luis Enrique for the day.

 I’m sure most other big stadium tours are the same, without the match buzz there is always going to be an underwhelming feeling.
 To give credit where it’s due, I did spend a good hour and a half there.
 There’s plenty to see and explore and it’s also pretty cool seeing the players come out of the tunnel on TV now having been there.
 All in all though, I think I will stick to the matchday experience.

 Visiting Barca’s city rivals Espanyol felt so much more low-key and down-to-earth.
 There were no fancy billboards outside.
 There was hardly anyone there at all, to be honest.
 All around the entrance gates were the names of great players who served the club.
 Mauricio Pochettino, Pablo Zabaleta and Roberto Martinez were the only names I recognised.

 When I was about to leave, I noticed a statue.
 It wasn’t of a player or manager.
 In fact, it was their fans.
 A boy on the shoulders of his father, holding a scarf in the air with his granddad next to him as well as his sister.
 Generations and all genders commemorated for their support.